 During this travel you’ll be able to:

-- get acquainted with the Trans-Siberian railway - the main one of the modern Russian wonders
+- get acquainted with the Trans-Siberian Railway - the most important of Russia's modern wonders

 - learn about cultures and religions of 5 nationalities living on the territory of Russia

 - explore Moscow city through the eyes of local residents

 - have an adventure in Altai, its stunning pristine nature and breathtaking landscapes.

 A guide will meet you at the airport and take you to your hotel, where you'll get some rest before you start your Trans-Siberian journey!